In autocorrect mode, RuboCop will try to automatically fix offenses.

 str << 'world' # => ok

-This diagnostic is valid since the magic comment is indeed missing (thus Safe: true
+This diagnostic is valid since the magic comment is indeed missing (thus Safe: true),

-but the autocorrection is not; some string literals need to be prefixed with +
+but the autocorrection is not; some string literals need to be prefixed with + to avoid

 having them frozen.